-MEMBERS: Dwight B. Duke (Chair) ROLES AND RESPONSIBILITIES Eitan Gertel Richard K. Sykes Laurie J. Thomsen The Compensation Committee has responsibility for, among other things, assisting the Board of Directors in its oversight responsibilities with respect to: MEETINGON the Company's compensation philosophy, strategy and principles; MEETINGS IN FISCAL 2020: 12 total compensation packages of the Chief Executive Officer and other executive officers; corporate goals and metrics relevant to the compensation of the Chief Executive Officer and evaluating his annual performance in light of such objectives; the Company's equity-based and incentive compensation plans, policies and programs; all employment agreements, consulting, retirement and severance agreements for executive officers; selecting a peer group of companies that shall be used for purposes of determining competitive executive compensation packages; recommending to the Board the compensation of the non-management directors; reviewing and discussing with management the Company's compensation discussion and analysis included in this Proxy Statement; reviewing and recommending for approval by the Board the Company's recommendation with respect to the "Say-on-Pay" vote and the frequency of such future votes; and reviewing the results of the "Say-on-Pay" vote and recommending whether to make any adjustments to the Company's executive compensation policies and practices.
+The Compensation Committee has responsibility for, among other things, assisting the Board of Directors in its oversight responsibilities with respect to:

+- the Company's compensation philosophy, strategy and principles; - total compensation packages of the Chief Executive Officer and other executive officers; - corporate goals and metrics relevant to the compensation of the Chief Executive Officer and evaluating his annual performance in light of such objectives; - the Company's equity-based and incentive compensation plans, policies and programs; - all employment agreements, consulting, retirement and severance agreements for executive officers; - selecting a peer group of companies to be used for purposes of determining competitive executive compensation packages; - recommending to the Board the compensation of the non-management directors; - reviewing and discussing with management the Company's compensation discussion and analysis included in this Proxy Statement; - reviewing and recommending for approval by the Board the Company's recommendation with respect to the "Say-on-Pay" vote and the frequency of such future votes; and - reviewing the results of the "Say-on-Pay" vote and recommending whether to make any adjustments to the Company's executive compensation policies and practices.

 The Compensation Committee has directly engaged Compensation Strategies, Inc. (the "Compensation Consultant") as an independent compensation consulting firm to provide executive and director compensation consulting services to the Compensation Committee.
-During fiscal 2020, a representative of the Compensation Consultant attended eight out of twelve Compensation Committee meetings.
+During fiscal 2021, a representative of the Compensation Consultant attended nine out of ten Compensation Committee meetings.